Code-Institute-Submissions/P4-Sports-Expert/TESTING.md

 #### **EPIC: Django Installation and app setup [#Milestone 1](https://github.com/seanj06/P4-Sports-Expert/milestone/1?closed=1)**

-**Acceptance criteria 1** : Django insalled to gitpod workspace and new project created
+**Acceptance criteria 1** : Django installed to gitpod workspace and new project created

   - Django was installed at the beginning of the project development